-TIMEP is now accepting applications for its summer 2019 internship program.
-Please submit applications by March 31, 2019.
+TIMEP is now accepting applications for its fall 2019 internship program.
+Please submit applications by August 15, 2019.

 All TIMEP internships will take place at TIMEP’s Washington DC office.
 TIMEP is unable to assist with obtaining visas, travel, and accommodation for the duration of the internship.

-The Tahrir Institute for Middle East Policy Internship – Summer 2019
+The Tahrir Institute for Middle East Policy Internship – Fall 2019

 More than just playing a crucial support role, TIMEP interns work as an integral part of the TIMEP team.
 Interns are matched with staff or Fellow mentors for the duration of their internship, working on projects or initiatives that align with their own career or academic goals.
 Located in TIMEP’s offices in downtown Washington D.C., the internship also allows a unique opportunity for engagement in policy-making circles and interaction with a wide variety of civil society and government actors.
 While the weekly time commitment is flexible, we ask that interns commit at least 15 hours per week in TIMEP’s Washington D.C. office.
-The start date for the summer internship is flexible as well, with the majority of summer interns starting between May and June.
+The start date for the fall internship is flexible as well, with the majority of fall interns starting between August and September.

 Research Interns have the opportunity to develop analytic and writing skills related to policy issues in the following areas: